Kingloss404/BTC_Predictor/README.md

 Contains some visualisation.

-Data is scrapped from CoinMarketCap and the workflow is managed by an Airflow DAG, hosted on an azure machine (code of the dag is provided)
+Data is scraped from CoinMarketCap and the workflow is managed by an Airflow DAG, hosted on an azure machine (code of the dag is provided)